Open-Or-Close/Open-Or-Close/Heart-Disease-Clinical-Analytics/Heart_Readme.md

 Table 1 presents the results of the t-test, indicating which numerical variables are significantly associated with heart disease and which are not.
 The significance threshold for this study was set at 0.05.
 After conducting an independent t-test, the results showed that cholesterol levels were not significantly associated with heart disease in this dataset, with a p-value of 0.1553.
 In contrast, age was found to be statistically significantly associated with heart disease because the mean age differed significantly between the two groups.
 Since the p-value was less than 0.05 (p < 0.05), the null hypothesis was rejected.
 Although age is a well-established cardiovascular risk factor, this dataset does not fully demonstrate the expected population-level pattern.
 This may be because the dataset consists of selected patients who have already undergone clinical evaluation for cardiac disease rather than representing a general population sample.

-### Categorical Variables
+## Chi-Square Test (Categorical Variables)

 Chi-square tests were applied to determine whether categorical variables were associated with heart disease.

 This approach evaluates whether variables such as chest pain type or exercise-induced angina are statistically related to disease status.

-The hypothesis tested was:
-	H₀ (Null hypothesis):
+### Hypothesis:

-There is no association between the categorical variable and heart disease status.
+- **H₀ (Null hypothesis):** There is no association between the categorical variable and heart disease status.
-	H₁ (Alternative hypothesis):
-The categorical variable is associated with heart disease status.
+- **H₁ (Alternative hypothesis):** The categorical variable is associated with heart disease status.

-Significance level: α=0.05
+### Significance level:
+- α = 0.05

 Table 2- P-value of each categorical variable associated with heart disease in the dataset
 <img width="975" height="299" alt="image" src="https://github.com/user-attachments/assets/fdde56a4-9d96-4f4c-bcc1-28a5698ce584" />